13 ways to keep a lost loved one’s memory alive

 From painting to building furniture, focusing on the development of a new skill may make you feel close to your loved one while carrying on their legacy.

 You could do one, several, or all of these.
 No matter which you choose to do, the most important part is to remember a lost loved one in whatever ways that feel healing and connective to you.
-And if you want to make the grieving process easier for your loved ones when you’re gone, you could write your own autobiography with Great Western Insurance Company’s “How do you want to be remembered?” storybook.
-Download it for free.

 Photo credit: iStock